 Field Description

 Requirement ID RCM.01

 Short title Multi-schema support

 Description The repository should contain at least an additional security scheme,

 apart from the EUCS that is the scheme implemented in MEDINA

 Catalogue and is inherited in EMERALD.

-Status Work in Progress
+Status Implemented

 Priority Must

-Component RCM, EmeraldUI
+Component RCM, EMERALD UI

 Source DoA

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 4.1

 Validation The user enters in the RCM, can see that several schemes are

 acceptance criteria supported, and can navigate through them.

-Progress 90%
+Progress 100%

 Milestone MS2: Components V1 (M12)

 Field Description

 Requirement ID RCM.02

 Short title Accessible by the rest of components

 Description The repository content should be made accessible to the rest of

 EMERALD components via API.

 Status Work in Progress

 Priority Must

-Component RCM, Clouditor-Orchestrator, EmeraldUI, MARI
+Component RCM, Clouditor-Orchestrator, EMERALD UI, MARI

 Source Component

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI N.A.

-Validation The API will be tested using an Open API client, and testing all
+Validation The API will be tested using an Open API client.
+All available services

-acceptance criteria available services.
+acceptance criteria will be tested.

 Progress 90%

-Milestone MS2: Components V1 (M12)
+Milestone MS6: Integrated audit suite v1 (M18)

 Field Description

 Requirement ID RCM.03

 Short title Include metrics for all schemes supported

-Description The repository should include metrics that could be used to assess the compliance with one or more certification schemes.
+Description The repository should include metrics that could be used to assess the

+compliance with one or more certification schemes.

 Status Work in Progress

 Priority Must

 Component RCM, MARI, Clouditor-Orchestrator

 Source DoA, KPI

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 4.1

-Validation Check that RCM contains several metrics for each scheme defined in
+Validation The RCM contains several metrics for each scheme defined in it.
+The

-acceptance criteria it.
-The checking can be done via user interface or via API.
+acceptance criteria checking can be done via user interface or via API.

-Progress 30%
+Progress 50%

-Milestone MS2: Components V1 (M12)
+Milestone MS5: Components V2 (M24)

-Field Description
+Fie eld Description

-Requirement ID RCM.04
+Re equirement ID RCM.04

-Short title Mapping of schemes
+Sh nort title Mapping of schemes

-Description The repository should support the mapping of the certification schemes contained.
-The scheme-to-scheme mapping will be provided by the MARI tool and stored in the repository.
+De escription The repository should support the mapping of the certification schemes contained: The scheme-to-scheme mapping will be provided by the MARI tool and stored in the repository.
+It is done and defined/refined by the user ONCE.
 The rationale for the mapping decision will also be stored.
+The adaptations of the mapping by the user (additions/deletions) will also be stored.

-Status Work in Progress
+St atus Work in Progress

-Priority Should
+Pr riority Should

-Component RCM, MARI
+Co omponent RCM, MARI, EMERALD UI

-Source DoA, KPI
+So ource DoA, KPI

-Туре Technical
+Ту /pe Technical

-Related KR KR7_INTEROP
+Re elated KR KR7_INTEROP

-Related KPI KPI 3.1, KPI 3.3
+Re elated KPI KPI 3.1, KPI 3.3

-Validation The user checks that security controls in a scheme are mapped to the
+Va alidation The user checks that security controls in a scheme are mapped to the

-acceptance criteria controls in another scheme.
+ac cceptance criteria controls in another scheme.

-Progress 10%
+Pr ogress 50%

-Milestone MS5: Components V2 (M24)
+М lilestone MS5: Components V2 (M24)

 Field Description

 Requirement ID RCM.05

 Short title Import/export of security schemes in OSCAL

 Description The repository is able to import a new scheme defined in the OSCAL language (this feature can also be used to update an existing scheme).
 The repository is able to export any available scheme in OSCAL format.

 Status Work in Progress

 Priority Must

-Component RCM, EmeraldUI
+Component RCM, EMERALD UI

 Source DoA

 Туре Technical

 Related KR KR7_INTEROP

 Related KPI KPI 7.1, KPI 7.2

-Validation Export: The user checks that the scheme is exported by creating a file acceptance criteria in OSCAL format.
-Import: The user checks that the content of the repository is updated with the imported scheme.
-Progress 25% Milestone MS6: Integrated audit suite V2 (M30)
+Validation Export: The user checks that the scheme is exported by creating a file

+acceptance criteria in OSCAL format.

+Import: The user checks that the content of the repository is updated

+with the imported scheme.

+Progress 70%

+Milestone MS6: Integrated audit suite V2 (M30)